Final report for LNE19-378

 1. Sensor-based irrigation strategies

-Comparation of three irrigation strategies: at the end of the season, three different irrigation strategies were compared in the table below, including water use, and crop yield and quality.
+Comparison of three irrigation strategies: at the end of the season, three different irrigation strategies were compared in the table 1, including water use, and crop yield and quality.
 In overall, the water use for three irrigation setups were 8.7, 11 and 9.2 inches.
 ET-based and conventional irrigation had slightly higher water use than soil moisture sensor based method.
 The conventional method had least crop yield per tree, and the soil moisture based method achieved highest.
 The average crop size in soil moisture-based irrigation is smaller than other two methods.
 The first row of the block, there were more fruits but with smaller size by comparing to other rows, which may be affected by the efficacy of the chemical thinning.
-We will continue our experiment in the 2020 season, and may provide more data then.

 |Irrigation strategies||Overall water use (inch)||Crop yield/tree (kg)||Crop size (g)||Hardness (Kg)||Soluble solids (Brix)|